 Scores for all wines submitted for review are subsequently published*

 If a wine is submitted to me for review, you will subsequently see a score published.
 I publish all scores as I believe that both positive reviews and less positive ones have benefit to both consumers and to wineries.
 See the balance of reviews also lends perspective.

-This is in contrast to some publications where wines are either screened before they are formally reviewed or where reviews are ‘cherry picked’ and only certain reviews are published.
+This is in contrast to most publications where wines are either screened before they are formally reviewed or where reviews are ‘cherry picked’ and only certain reviews are published.
 Implicit in wine criticism is that there is some criticism.
 Cherry picking is more akin to cheerleading, best done by PR companies.

 There are two exceptions where reviews are not published.
 The first is if the wine was rated less than 80 points.
 I consider these wines to not be commercially acceptable.

 The second is if only one bottle of a wine was submitted and it was determined to be contaminated by TCA (cork taint) or another possible bottle-specific wine fault.
 These two reasons are why there is an asterisk (*) above.

 Submitted wines are received by a professional wine storage facility where they are immediately placed under temperature control.
 Boxes are delivered from this facility to my home typically weekly.
 Wines are subsequently left in place for a minimum of one week to recover from shipment.

 Sets arranged by variety/style

 Once wines have recovered from shipment, they are organized by variety/style, such as a Bordeaux-style blend or Cabernet Sauvignon.
 I do not sort wines by any other factor.
 When tasting, I am unaware of: producer, vintage, appellation, and price.
 This is to remove the possibility of bias that this awareness might bring.